 WINDSOR DOVECOTE RANGE

-The Windsor range consists of three sizes of post mounted cotes and two sizes of wall mounted dovecotes:
+The Windsor range consists of four sizes of post mounted cotes and two sizes of wall mounted dovecotes:

 WINDSOR SIX NEST POST COTE: